nathanbabcock/stockbot/stockbot.md

 ## Philosophy
 - Panning for gold
-- All output is cached and built on
+- All output is cached and built on top of -- a sifting mechanism allowing the best to rise to the top

 ## Plan
 - [X] Download & cache historical price data CSVs from Yahoo Finance and/or Alpha Vantage
 - [X] Code a technical indicator (MACD) and verify it works
 - [X] Simulate automated MACD trading on entire stock history and analyze profits
+- [ ] Download entire Yahoo Finance stock price history database
+  - [X] Identify 404 stocks
+  - [X] Use a VPN just in case
-- [ ] Repeat for all 3000+ stocks and find total return
+- [ ] Repeat MACD for all 3000+ stocks and generate total return report
+- [ ] Write naive strategy
+- [ ] Repeat Naive strategy for all 3000+ stocks and generate report
 - [ ] Cluster analysis for most & least profitable stocks
 - [ ] `argmax` for technical indicator parameters
 - [ ] Rinse and repeat for **as many technical indicators as possible**